JamesCyrilJordan/greenhouse-controller/README.md

 ## Features
 - Periodically samples a DHT11 temperature/humidity sensor with retry logic for transient failures.
-- Drives a relay connected to a heater to keep the greenhouse within a target temperature range.
+- Drives relays connected to both a heater and a ventilation fan to keep the greenhouse within a target temperature range.
 - Presents status information on an SSD1306 OLED display (or logs to the console if the display is missing).
 - Validates configuration at start-up to avoid misconfigured thresholds.
 - Structured logging with timestamps for easier debugging in the field.